A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Inclusion of static compression

 where the coefficient functions $A_n^\pm$ and $B_n^\pm$ are to be determined from the initial conditions.
 With orthonormality conditions again being of the form \eqref{orthonormality_conds}, albeit with different normalisation functions $D_p(k)$, the coefficients are recovered as

 which is precisely in the form of \eqref{recover_coeffs}.
 To finalise the mathematical solution in the case of static compression, it remains to compute the normalisation functions $D_p(k)$.
 This is done in Appendix \ref{normalisation_appendix}.
+We note that (\ref{eq:phi_og_stat}) and (\ref{recover_coeffs_stat}) reduce to (\ref{eq:phi_actual}) and (\ref{recover_coeffs}), respectively, by setting $\gamma=0$.